Enhanced Bilevel Optimization via Bregman Distance: Introduction

 \section{Introduction}

-Bilevel optimization can effectively solve the problems with hierarchical structures and recently has been widely applied in many machine learning applications such as hyper-parameter optimization \citep{ochs2015bilevel,jenni2018deep,franceschi2018bilevel,okuno2021lp}, meta learning \citep{franceschi2018bilevel,liu2021investigating,ji2021bilevel}, neural network architecture search \citep{liu2018darts}, reinforcement learning \citep{hong2020two} and image processing \citep{liu2021investigating}.
+Bilevel optimization can effectively solve the problems with a hierarchical structure, thus it recently has been widely used in many machine learning tasks such as hyper-parameter optimization \cite{ochs2015bilevel,jenni2018deep,franceschi2018bilevel,okuno2021lp}, meta learning \cite{franceschi2018bilevel,liu2021investigating,ji2021bilevel}, neural network architecture search \cite{liu2018darts}, reinforcement learning \cite{hong2020two}, and image processing \cite{liu2021investigating}.
 In the paper, we consider solving the following nonconvex-strongly-convex bilevel optimization problem: